khelifa-toufik/Book_list_javascript_app/README.md

 # Book_list_javascript_app

-This a simple Book list application built using vanilla javascript, using ES6 classes and syntax with presisting the data to local storage.
+This is a simple Book list application built using vanilla javascript, using ES6 syntactic sugar with presisting the data to local storage.